Filling and Interlayer Superexchange Control Superconductivity in La$_3$Ni$_2$O$_7$: Results

+The effective superexchange $J_{\perp}$ in Eq.~(\ref{one-orbital-tj-model}) is estimated by matching interlayer spin correlations in the two-orbital and one-orbital models using DMRG, as described in \textbf{METHODS}.
+The extracted $J_{\perp}$ should be understood as an effective control parameter for the interlayer pairing channel, not as an independently fitted microscopic constant.
+The conclusions below rely mainly on how $J_{\perp}$ changes with filling, pressure, strain, and substitution, rather than on its absolute value.
+In particular, $J_{\perp}>J_{\perp}^{z}$ is possible when $J_{\perp}^{z}/J_H$ is small: a weak superexchange between localized $d_{z^2}$ spins can still induce sizable interlayer correlations, whereas a stronger coupling is required to produce comparable correlations in the itinerant $d_{x^2-y^2}$ orbital.

-Then we introduce the properties of the $t-J_{\parallel}-J_{\perp}$ model.
+We next summarize the properties of the $t-J_{\parallel}-J_{\perp}$ model.
 Previous studies have shown robust interlayer s-wave SC under the parameters corresponding to the realistic materials in this model.
-We thus set the intralayer AFM superexchange $J_{\parallel}=0$ in this work because it does not obviously influence the interlayer pairing.
-We shall employ the SBMF theory ~\cite{Kotliar_SBMF,wenxiaogang_sbmf} and DMRG method ~\cite{white1993dmrg} to study this model as strong coupling approaches in the following.
+We thus set the intralayer AFM superexchange $J_{\parallel}=0$ for simplicity because it does not substantially influence the interlayer pairing trends.
+A finite $J_{\parallel}$ mainly renormalizes the overall pairing scale and does not change the filling- or superexchange-control logic emphasized here.
+The corresponding model is referred to as the $t-J_{\perp}$ model below.
+We shall employ the SBMF theory ~\cite{Kotliar_SBMF,wenxiaogang_sbmf} and DMRG method ~\cite{white1993dmrg} to study this model as strong-coupling approaches below.